Alejogb1/job-board/blog-data/how-does-googles-conversational-action-utilize-button-links.md

     {
       "text": {
         "text": [
-          "Okay, here are the instructions for that recipe.
+          ", here are the instructions for that recipe.
 If you'd like to see the full recipe with pictures, you can use the link below."
         ]
       }
     },